JManuelAG/Capstone/README.md

   - *Cleaning and Preprocessing:* There are modules to preprocess and clean datasets, including handling missing values, encoding categorical variables, and scaling numerical features.

 - **Data Splitting:**
-  - The project allows for splitting datasets into training, testing, and validation sets with customizable proportions.
+  - The project allows splitting datasets into training, testing, and validation sets with customizable proportions.

 - **Modeling:**
   - Users can train various machine learning models using scikit-learn, such as K-Nearest Neighbors, Random Forest, and Logistic Regression.